In the Hands of an Indifferent God: Robert E. Howard, Conan the Barbarian, and the Angry, Aloof Crom

 ''Did God make man or did man make God?'' is an open ended philosophical question both theologians and secularists ask.
 The answer can be arrived at with ease or difficulty based on the particular God in question.
 Anyone who is familiar with the fantasy tales of Conan the Barbarian knows the god Crom is one of pure fiction.

-Crom, the angry god, is more than just a ham-handed deity the author choose to create as a convention to help more a story along.
+Crom, the angry god of pulp fiction, is more than just a ham-handed deity the author choose to create as a convention to help more a story along.
 Crom, the God of the Cimmerian people, god of Conan the Cimmerian, was a deity created by the man who envisioned the world of Conan.
 Crom is a character on non-existence devised by Robert E. Howard to reflect Howard's own tragic sense of cynicism about the natural world.

 Robert E. Howard: The Life of the Man Who Walked Alone